 - Next, jut the lower lip out as far as possible to pull the corners of the mouth down.
 Place your fingertips on the collarbone with the chin pointed upwards.
 Hold for four deep breaths.

 5. FOR CHEEKS

-    Good for: Cheek lines and sagging skin, an alternative to lower face lift and fillers.
+Good for: Cheek lines and sagging skin, it is an alternative to lower facelift and fillers.

 - Make an ‘O’ shape with the mouth, hiding your teeth with your lips.

 - Smile widely while keeping the teeth hidden and repeat six times.

 - Next, hold the smile shape while placing one index finger on the chin.
 Then start to move the jaw up and down as the head tilts gently back.
 Relax and repeat twice more.